aeternity/ae_mdw/README.md

-GET  /txs/:scope_type/:range  - returns transactions bounded by scope/range where query is in query string GET  /txs/:direction          - returns transactions from beginning (forward) or end (backward), query is in query string GET  /status                  - returns middleware status (version, number of generations indexed) GET  /name/:id                - returns information for given name or encoded hash GET  /names/auctions          - returns information for all auctions GET  /names/pointers/:id      - returns pointers for given name GET  /names/pointees/:id      - returns names pointing to a particular pubkey and name update transaction which set up that pointer
+GET  /txs/:scope_type/:range  - returns transactions bounded by scope/range where query is in query string GET  /txs/:direction          - returns transactions from beginning (forward) or end (backward), query is in query string GET  /status                  - returns middleware status (version, number of generations indexed)
-GET  /names/active            - returns information for active names GET  /names/all               - returns information for the names
 ```
 (more to come)